 Hello

 My name is Andy, and I am the owner and worm nerd at Carbon and Soil.
-We are a part-time worm farm that uses vermiculture biotechnology to produce vermicompost.
+We are a small-scale worm farm that just focuses on producing biologically active vermicompost for liquid applications.

 My Story

-Vermicompost, worm castings, vermicast, and worm compost all have the same meaning: the end product of earthworms' breakdown of organic material.
+Vermicompost, worm castings, vermicast, worm poop, and worm compost all have the same meaning: the end product of earthworms' breakdown of organic material.

 Carbon and Soil often test our vermicompost for biological, nutrient content, metal content, and DNA.